 - MacGyvering: Sparky restores power to his lair with the help of a pair of garden rakes, a set of jumper cables, and some nearby power lines.

 - No Name Given: Our villain protagonist's given name is never revealed, but Lillian nicknames him "Sparky".

-- Reality Ensues: During a failed test run, Sparky's robot hilariously tosses him over the side of a crevice.
+- Surprisingly Realistic Outcome: During a failed test run, Sparky's robot hilariously tosses him over the side of a crevice.
 Which results in several broken ribs and a fractured skull that ultimately he never recovers from.

 - Redemption Equals Death

 - Sharp-Dressed Man: His hands might not be able to tie his bowtie anymore, but Sparky wouldn't be caught dead in anything except his tuxedo.